Hardocs/hardocs-fs/README.md

 - 🐛 for bug fix
 - 🚀 for creating a new plugin
 - ✨ for adding a new features
+- Any fruit, food or plant for simple fixes

 Feel free to suggest an emoji 😼